 November 22, 2017

-However, when you’re looking to buy a dehumidifier, you’ll find that there are two main choices; desiccant or refrigerant dehumidifiers.
+However, when you’re looking to buy a dehumidifier, you’ll find two main choices; desiccant or refrigerant dehumidifiers.
 But what’s the difference between these two competing technologies, and which is right for your business?

 In this short guide, we’ll be addressing those questions, starting with…